awesome-schedule/plannable/docs/Backend Specification.md

 ## Versioning and miscellaneous requirements

+The following paragraphs give a rough description on what actions should be performed when some of the APIs are called.
+The implementer should fill in the details when needed.

 When a profile is **uploaded**:
+- For each profile in the array:
   - If previous versions exist:
     - If the previous versions are marked as detached, they should be changed to active.
-  - If [time now] - [modified time of the latest version] > SAVE_INTERVAL:
+    - If [time now] - [modified time of the latest version] > SAVE_INTERVAL **OR** `new` is set to true:
       - Increment the version number of the latest version by 1, and use it as the current version.
     - else
       - Overwrite the content of the latest version with the newly uploaded profile.
   - If previous versions do not exist:
     - A new version history for that profile is created.
 Version numbers should start from 1.
   - Set the modified time to now.

 When a profile is **renamed**:
 - All its previous versions corresponding to the old name shall be marked as detached.
 Administrators can set an expiration time for the detached versions, and delete them from the database when they expire.